pixelhumain/GoGoCartoJs/docs/configuration.md

 If your taxonomy is complex, you should better use the option "showOnePanePerMainOption".
 It will add a vertical side bar with all the main option icons. clicking each main option icon will show a diferent pane for each main option children.

 [Check OneFilterPanePerMainOption Demo](https://pixelhumain.github.io/GoGoCartoJs/web/examples/index-full-taxonomy.html#/carte/@45.94,-0.38,10z?cat=all)

 Texts
 ------
+Custom texts to label the elements of the dataset.
 ```javascript
 "text": {
   "element": "organisation",